 Anne-Juliette was born in Strasbourg, France and grew up between the French Caribbean islands of Guyane, Martinique and Guadeloupe.
 She relocated to Paris to pursue her studies and has remained in the city throughout her career.

-Anne-Juliette holds a Ph.
-D in French literature from the Ecole Normale Supérieure and studied Politics at Sciences Po Paris.
+Anne-Juliette studied French literature at the Ecole Normale Supérieure and Politics at Sciences Po Paris.